 Coronavirus & Work-life : Best Practices for Work from Home Policy During a Pandemic

-The advantages and disadvantages of working from home have been well researched, explored, and documented.
-While a lot of people advocate the policy, many of us continue to be the devil’s advocate and are not in favor of ‘working from home’.
-Regardless, with the proliferation of COVID-19 recently and governments across the globe implementing lockdown to prevent the spread, a lot of businesses are left with no option but to allow their employees to work from home.
+The advantages and disadvantages of working from home (WFH) have been well researched, explored, and documented.
+While a lot of people advocate the policy, many continue to be the devil’s advocate and are not in favor of ‘working from home’.
+Regardless, with the proliferation of COVID-19 recently and governments across the globe implementing lockdowns to prevent the spread, a lot of businesses are left with no option but to allow their employees to work from home.